-We draw attention to Note X to the closing package financial statements which describes that the accompanying closing package financial statements were prepared to comply with the requirements of the U.S. Department of the Treasury's (Treasury) Treasury Financial Manual (TFM) Volume I, Part 2, Chapter 4700 and Treasury's Supplemental Guidance to the TFM Volume I, Chapter 2, Chapter 4700 dated October 2016 (Supplemental Guidance) for the purpose of providing financial information to Treasury to prepare and the U.S. Government Accountability Office (GAO) to audit the Financial Report of the U.S. Government, and are not intended to be a complete presentation of the balance sheet of the Postal Service as of September 30, 2016, as required by the Postal Reorganization Act of 1970, as amended, and the related statements of operation, cash flow, and change in net deficiency (hereinafter referred to as "general-purpose financial statements").
+We draw attention to Note X to the closing package financial statements which describes that the accompanying closing package financial statements were prepared to comply with the requirements of the U.S. Department of Treasury's (Treasury) Treasury Financial Manual (TFM) Volume I, Part 2, Chapter 4700 (TFM Chapter 4700) for the purpose of providing financial information to the Treasury and the U.S. Government Accountability Office (GAO) to use in preparing and auditing the Financial Report of the U.S. Government, and are not intended to be a complete presentation of the balance sheet of the Postal Service as of September 30, 2017, as required by the Postal Reorganization Act of 1970, as amended, and the related statements of operations, cash flows, and changes in net position (hereinafter referred to as "general-purpose financial statements").
 Our opinion is not modified with respect to this matter.